dailybruin/the-stack/_posts/2019-11-25-class-fill-ups.md

 <p class="text">you should be seeing this text</p>

+color code the lines and text on the info bar

-work on making a function to remove classes
+use a card or something to remove classes instead of a dropdown

+have search bar for choosing class

 <div id="chartMD"></div>